Frequently Asked Questions about Room Selection

 I’m going to live in Theme Housing.
 What is that room selection process like?

-The Theme Program Advisors will each turn in a roster for all students living in the theme house.
+The Theme Program Advisers will each turn in a roster for all students living in the theme house.
 The week before General Room Selection, those students will sign up for their place in that theme house.

 What are Greek blocks?
 Where are they located?